Chapter 1: The Tersh

 Silence.
 Loki’s mouth pinches with anguish, and Thor can almost read his thoughts.

 Loki’s leasee, aka Thanos, aka that contemptible piece of living shit, must be trying to breed tershes.
-The tertiary gender makes up less than five percent of the world’s population and sterility is a common problem, yet somehow Thanos has managed to get his hands on a pair with strong enough genes to produce a desired genotype.
+The tertiary sex makes up less than five percent of the world’s population and sterility is a common problem, yet somehow Thanos has managed to get his hands on a pair with strong enough genes to produce a desired genotype.
 No doubt he has plans for Loki’s baby.
 Fetish porn, prostitution, pseudoscientific research, who the fuck knows.
 Thor’s blood boils just thinking about it.
 He takes a breath to calm himself.

 “You’re still going to sleep here tonight, right?”